 The Government of Alberta has defined species as “birds, mammals, amphibians, reptiles, fish, plants and some invertebrates.”
 As you can see, this definition is quite broad and could encompass nearly all living creatures in Alberta.

-All native species* are critical to a healthy biodiversity, however, there are also certain species that have a disproportionate effect on other organisms within their ecosystem and the health of these species’ populations is considered to be a good indication of the health of their overall environment.
+All native species* are critical to a healthy biodiversity, however, there are also certain species that have a disproportionate effect on the overall health of their ecosystem and the health of these species’ populations is considered to be a good indication of the health of their overall environment.
 These are known as keystone species.
 The first species to be defined as a keystone species was the sea star, populations of which can be found in Canadian coastal waters.
 Other examples of keystone species in Canada include the woodland caribou, sea otter, grizzly bear, and white bark pine.
 A keystone species is defined as being a reliable indicator of ecological integrity for the landscape as a whole.
 They can help us measure how well an ecosystem is doing.
-Unfortunately, these keystone species are often equally, if not more, at risk of population decline due to human activities and encroachment than other non-keystone species.
 In order to deal with the risks facing both keystone and non-keystone species, species at risk legislation should focus both on population maintenance, or growth – as the case may be, and protection.
+Species are affected by many types of legislation including statutes that deal primarily with land use, forestry, pollution prevention, and more.
+This section; however, will focus on species at risk law as an introduction to how we manage and protect species.

 *A native species is a species that naturally occurs in the area where it is found and that arrived in this area without human intervention.